Dealermade/postgresql-async/postgresql-async/README.md

 - portals/prepared statements
 - parses most of the basic PostgreSQL types, other types are parsed as string
 - date, time and timestamp types are handled as JodaTime objects and **not** as **java.util.Date** objects
-- all work is done using the new `scala.concurrent.Future` and `scala.concurrent.Promise` objects
+- all work is done using the new `scala.concurrent.Task` and `scala.concurrent.Promise` objects
 - support for Byte arrays if using PostgreSQL >= 9.0
 - support for LISTEN/NOTIFY operations (check [ListenNotifySpec](https://github.com/dealermade/postgresql-async/blob/master/postgresql-async/src/test/scala/com/github/dealermade/async/db/postgresql/ListenNotifySpec.scala) for an example on how to use it );